kube-reporting/metering-operator/Documentation/manual-install.md

 ## Run reporting operator locally

 It's also possible to run the operator locally.
-To simplify this, we've got a few `Makefile` targets to handle the process of building and running the operator.
+To simplify this, we have a few `Makefile` targets to handle the process of building and running the operator.

 First, we still need to ensure that Presto and Hive are running in the cluster, and then set reporting-operator replicas to zero so that our local operator can obtain the leader election lease when we start it.